-Smoke Haze: Since March 2014, smoke haze caused high pollution readings in a number of states.
+Smoke Haze: Smoke haze often occurs across parts of Malaysia, usually from June to October.
+However, it can occur at any time such as the high pollution levels registered in March 2014.
 Australians travelling to Malaysia may wish to monitor the haze situation and any health warnings issued by the Malaysian government and seek their own medical advice.
 When haze levels are high the Malaysian authorities recommend limiting outdoor activity.
 Regular air quality reports are available from the Malaysian Department of the Environment website.
-Smoke haze often occurs across parts of Malaysia, usually from June to October.

 The standard of medical facilities is adequate in major cities but can be limited in rural areas.
 Public hospital services can be limited and access slow.
 Private hospitals with international standard facilities can be found in major cities.
 Most private hospitals require a cash deposit or a confirmation of insurance prior to admission and expect immediate payment for services.

 Decompression chambers are located in Kuantan, Lumut, Ipoh, Semporna and Labuan.

 Stings from jellyfish and other marine animals can be fatal.
 You should seek advice from local authorities, your tour operator or hotel regarding seasonal bathing conditions, recommended precautions and other potential dangers.